A Unified Perspective on the Dynamics of Deep Transformers: Clustering For Gaussian Initial Data

 \

-\paragraph{Rank 1 is preserved} The case where the initial covariance matrix is of rank 1, which corresponds to a maximally anisotropic distribution of tokens, deserves being analyzed separately, as we point out that rank 1 is preserved along the dynamics.
+\paragraph{Rank is preserved across the dynamics} We show in Appendix \ref{applem:rank_preservation} that Equation (\ref{eq:general_eq_sigma}) preserves the rank of $\Sigma$.
+In particular, the case where the initial covariance matrix is of rank 1, which corresponds to a maximally anisotropic distribution of tokens, leads to a simpler differential equation.

 \begin{lemma} Let $A,V\in \R^{d\times d}$ and $u_0\in\R^d$.
 Then the maximal solution $\Sigma(t)$ of the equation

 with initial data $\Sigma_0\coloneqq u_0 u_0^\top$ is of rank 1 for all times where it is defined.
 Moreover, denoting $\Sigma(t)\eqqcolon u(t)u(t)^\top$ with $u(t)\in \R^d$, we have